I will trust and not be afraid…. (Is 12:2)

 I wish I was better at this verse.
 It’s definitely an area where God is challenging me to go deeper with Him.
 It is easy for us to say, “Jesus, I will follow you wherever you go,” but what really matters is not what we say, but how we respond to the difficult journey God sets before us to make us more like His Son.

 There’s a stripping away of the old person inside of us that must take place and the longer we fight it, the more we’ll dread the journey of becoming more like Jesus.
 This is a sad state to be in.
-Yet, I totally understand, because I’ve been there too, not liking the cards I had been dealt.
+Yet, I totally understand, because I’ve been there too, not being ok with the cards I had been dealt.
 It felt unfair.
 I wanted an easier way.
-Truth be told, sometimes, things are rooted so deeply in our lives that God must allow for drastic measures in order to uproot them.
+Truth be told, sometimes, things are rooted so deeply in our lives that God must allow for drastic measures to take place in order to uproot them.